The Steven children, taken late 1990's

 Alston Hall was one of the first houses in the area to be connected to the mains electricity network and also, later, to the telephone network shortly after it was established, Alston Hall actually had a switchboard room all of its own (where the ensuite to bedroom 4 is now).

-The lady of the “Sayers” house was honoured by being appointed a Dame of The British Empire for her work in the field of botany and, in particular, peonies.
+The lady of the “Sayers” house was honoured by being appointed a Dame of The British Empire for her political services including the promotion and empowerment of women in society of what ever class.
+She was also a very keen gardener and worked in the field of botany and in particular, peonies.

 In the 1960’s the whole house was sold and it became a country club, over the years that business was expanded and developed with the addition of hotel bedrooms and then the indoor swimming pool and then the tennis courts creating a popular luxury boutique hotel.

-When the internationally hugely successful film “Pride and Prejudice” was filmed, a lot of the filming was undertaken at nearby Mothecombe Bay (a wonderful beach and the closest one to Alston Hall), during that time the hotel was taken over by the film company and both Hugh Grant and Emma Thompson stayed here, over the years there have been very many celebrity visits and Alston Hall had a reputation for hosting some of the finest weddings and major family events such as wedding anniversaries and milestone birthdays in the region.
+When the internationally hugely successful Ang Lee film “Sense and Sensibility” was filmed in 1995, a lot of the filming was undertaken at nearby Mothecombe Bay (a wonderful beach and the closest one to Alston Hall), during that time the hotel was taken over by the film company and both Hugh Grant and Emma Thompson stayed here, over the years there have been very many celebrity visits and Alston Hall had a reputation for hosting some of the finest weddings and major family events such as wedding anniversaries and milestone birthdays in the region.

-In 1996 the house was sold to John and Lynne Steven and their family and it was returned to its original use as a family home, John and Lynne brought up their four children from 1996 to 2014 and then as the children decided to move away from home to pursue their careers, Alston Hall undertook its latest lease of life and is now available for families and groups to enjoy – we very much hope you enjoy every minute.
+In 1996 the house was sold to the Steven family and it was returned to its original use as a family home, John and Lynne brought up their four children from 1996 to 2014 and then as the children decided to move away from home to pursue their careers, Alston Hall undertook its latest lease of life and is now available for families and groups to enjoy – we very much hope you enjoy every minute of this beautiful house.